-12) If the woman who was seduced in :14 will find salvation, who does it speak of?
+12) If the woman who was seduced in verse 14 will find salvation, who does it speak of?
 Eve?
 She was dead at the time of writing, and “will find” is a reference to the future.
 One particular woman in that congregation?
 All women?

-13) Salvation through the child bearing?
-How does this this tie in with the rest of scripture, which say salvation is found in Christ?
+13) Salvation through the child-bearing?
+How does this tie in with the rest of scripture, which says salvation is found in Christ?

 14) She will be saved if they continue?
 Is her salvation made dependent of someone else here?

 15) What group do “they” refer to in verse 15?

 16) How does it work that God can say there is neither male nor female in Christ, and that before the Lord there is neither man without the woman nor woman without the man (Gal.
 3:28; 1 Cor.
 11:11), and then he forbids things based on gender?

 Anyone who quotes from 1 Timothy 2:11-15 to prove a point, make a lot of assumptions about many of the points above.
 Even experienced scholars find this passage hard to explain.
 So using it for doctrine without backing up your assumptions, and without having some answers to the problems that arise from your interpretation, is simply not a respectful use of the Bible.
 Even more so if your interpretation contradicts everything from Christ’s perfect atonement to the teachings of the previous Bible chapter.